5 Fun Things To Do In Les Saintes Maries de la Mer Camargue

 2. Horseback riding

-Horses have a long-standing tradition in the region, and horseback riding tours are very popular too.
+Horses have a long-standing tradition in the region so the abundance of horseback riding tours shouldn’t be a surprise.
 The Camargue horses are recognized as a breed and are known for exceptional stamina.
 My horse – Galopion – on the other hand, prefers slow strolls.
 We chose to do the tour with Equestrian Center Les Arnelles.
 You won’t need to drive far from Les Saintes for the adventure, as the ranch is conveniently located right outside the town.
 The horseback ride was an hour long and encompassed beaches and Camargue’s natural beauty.
 We even saw Camargue bulls and spotted a flock of flamingos!

 3. Panoramic view at the Church Rooftop